CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 people as a whole, and if that time should come I hope \
 it will not find us, as it has found other nations in \
 less happy circumstances than we are, divided among ourselves and wasting \
-in party recriminiation energies that we shall want for the defence of the \
+in party recrimination energies that we shall want for the defence of the \
 national interests.
 I must say this, at any rate.
 I do not think it is \
 wise or patriotic for certain party leaders, who have been playing to the \
 fiery zeal of some of our own supporters, to \